The Occitanie town of Albi is one of my favorite towns in southern France.

 Getting there:

-I hop you’ve enjoyed my guide to the top attractions in Albi.
-You may enjoy these other guides to Southern France:
+I hope you’ve enjoyed my guide to the top attractions in Albi.
+You may fine these other guides to Southern France useful:

 If you like to visit Albi, pin it for later.